Ciaran-Hughes/ETHNode_Docker/Readme.md

 Check that the image runs:

 ```
-docker run sigp/lighthouse:latest-modern lighthouse --version
+docker run sigp/lighthouse:latest lighthouse --version
 ```

-### Run The Ethereum Node As a Service
+### Run The Full Ethereum Node As a Service

 The docker-compose.yaml file contains the instructions to start a docker network and run the geth and lighthouse clients as services, exposing the correct ports, and persisting the data directories.